ArnaudBuchholz/reserve/doc/openui5.md

 <u>*`redirect.json` configuration file*</u>

-When running this configuration file, the network traces of the browser show that **those resources involve two requests** :
+When running this configuration file, the network traces of the browser show that **OpenUI5 resources involve two requests** :
-* The first ones gets status 302 from REserve
+* The first ones gets status `302` from REserve,
-* The second ones gets the resources from the CDN
+* The second ones gets the corresponding resource from the CDN.

 ![redirect](openui5/redirect.png)

 <u>*The network traces show the redirect mechanism*</u>

-However, **only the requests** hitting REserve are traced, as shown below.
+However, **only the requests** served by REserve are traced, as shown below.

 ![redirect](openui5/redirect%20cmd.png)